loltgt/appe/docs/app.start.md

 ## app.start.alternative

-#### Displays message with info and alternatives to help to execute app
+#### Displays message with info and alternatives to help to execute the app

 ```js